+Beyond 'Shallow': A Look At The Oscars Picks For Best Original Song

-Beyond 'Shallow': A Look At The Oscar's Picks For Best Original Song
+Beyond 'Shallow': A Look At The Oscars Picks For Best Original Song

 There was some surprises in this year's 2019 Oscar nominations, but for people paying attention to the best original song category, Lady Gaga and Bradley Cooper's "Shallow" from A Star Is Born was absolutely sure to make the cut.